-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 Allowed origin/callback URLs

-Note that Auth0 has great security defaults and any callback URLs or origins that you’ll use as sources to log in from need to be explicitly provided in the Auth0 dashboard as part of your application config.
+Auth0 has security defaults and any callback URLs or origins that you will use as sources to log in from need to be explicitly provided in the Auth0 dashboard as part of your application configuration.
 Using the above

-workers.dev example, you should ensure the following values are set in the application settings page of your Auth0 dashboard, along with any additional urls used as part of testing (e.g.
+*.workers.dev example, ensure the following values are set in the application settings page of your Auth0 dashboard, along with any additional URLs used as part of testing (for example,

 |URL